Updated December 2015

 From 1995 to 2004, Dr. Iorg served as Executive Director-Treasurer of the Northwest Baptist Convention.
 He also taught preaching, evangelism, and leadership at the Pacific Northwest campus of Golden Gate Seminary.
 He was the founding pastor of Greater Gresham Baptist Church in Gresham, Oregon, and has also served as pastor of a church in Missouri and as a staff pastor in Texas.

-Seminary president since August 2004, Dr. Iorg's publications include five books - The Case for Antioch, Live Like a Missionary, The Painful Side of Leadership, The Character of Leadership and Is God Calling Me?
+Seminary president since August 2004, Dr. Iorg's publications include - Ministry in the New Marriage Culture, The Case for Antioch, Live Like a Missionary, The Painful Side of Leadership, The Character of Leadership and Is God Calling Me?
 He has also written numerous articles, curriculum materials, and maintains a leadership resources website at www.jeffiorg.com.

 Golden Gate Baptist Theological Seminary was established in 1944 in Oakland, California by Isam Hodges, pastor of Golden Gate Baptist Church.
 The Seminary moved to Berkeley in 1946, and became an agency of the Southern Baptist Convention in 1950.
 The faculty and student body continued to expand and in 1959 the Seminary moved to Marin County to begin classes at its current location.
 The all-new facilities were built on 148 acres in Mill Valley, California.
 Jeff Iorg was elected as the seventh president in 2004.